I’ve thought about quitting Wedding Photography.

 I’ve been a Wedding Photographer now for 11 years and have reached a place where I think, “Now what?.”

 My career feels like it’s on auto-pilot and I can photograph a wedding with my eyes closed.
-Going through paperwork, posing people, using the same jokes that I know work, editing, delivering…
+Going through paperwork, posing people, editing, delivering…

 Does anyone even read my blog anymore?
 “Just keep going,” my brain tells me.
 “So many people quit too early.
 Just keep going.”